justgage/redwyrms-wiki/Session Notes/Session 4 - Dragon Bones (1242-04-08).md

 He told them a lot of information about [[Galleon Curth]], the Silver Dragonborn Paladin of Pelor, who had died in this region after helping [[King Orlan Baswerk]] defeat three blue dragons in the Mist Bay area.
 No one knows where exactly he died or how it happened but it was assumed he was killed by a dragon.

 They heard noise outside where they had left Matrick and a skeletal lake serpent was in the water near the boy and it was being fought by a rather tall dwarf with a halberd.
 The party joined the battle and defeated the lake beast with the help of Azbara.
-It was assumed that when the [[Kaz Imir (the dracolich)]] flew over the lake, its necrotic powers had given life to the skeleton of the ancient beast.
+It was assumed that when the [[Kaz Imir]] flew over the lake, its necrotic powers had given life to the skeleton of the ancient beast.

 The party also discovered that two skeletons from the graveyard in [[Swan Field]] had risen from the grave and were put down by the guard in town.